Winter Operations FAQ | Mainroad East Kootenay Contracting LP

 Q. How many Mainroad employees are working during winter operations?

 A. Our fleet and crews are fully engaged in winter maintenance operations.
-Over 65 employees plus mechanical support are available to work around the clock to keep our roads clear.
+Up to 65 employees plus mechanical support are available to work around the clock to keep our roads clear.

 WATCH VIDEO | Mainroad Winter Operations Roles and Expectations